isomerpages/mlaw-corp/_realign/3-process-repayment.md

 | 26 December 2021 | 875
 | 26 January 2022 | 875
 | 26 February 2022 | 875

+If a Notice for Objection is lodged by the Other Party and the only valid objection is that the proposed revised repayment schedule in the Notice of Objection does not satisfy the requirements of the Act, the Assessor may determine what the revised repayment schedule should be.

 **3. I am the Other Party.
 I object to the revised schedule of payments proposed by the Hirer/Renter as I would prefer the outstanding arrears to be repaid in a shorter period than the 18-month period which the Hirer/Renter has offered.
 What can I do?**